205「呼びさます一人の敵も心せよ一を以て万に当たるぞ丈夫の道。」- 植芝盛平

 Translation, Notes, Commentary, and Research by Latex G. N. R. Space-Coyote

 Ueshiba, M. (2025). 植芝盛平道歌–205: As your sole means (L. G. N. R. Space-Coyote, Trans.; OpenAI ChatGPT-5 Pro, Ed.).
-Shugyokai.org. https://shugyokai.org/pidd (Original work published 1977)
+Shugyokai.org. https://shugyokai.org/pidd (Original work compiled 1977)

-呼び覺ます(よびさます; yobi-samasu)— ‘to call and awaken / arouse’; 連用形+用言(四段活用「覚ます」) as a finite clause leading the admonition; together they function as a finite clause that presents the situation: “(When you) rouse (something / someone)”; semantically double-edged as (a) tactically, to provoke, “rouse”, “wake up” an enemy or dormant threat, and (b) spiritually, to stir up the “enemy” within or latent in oneself one’s own heart—anger, fear, ego—echoing Ueshiba’s emphasis on overcoming inner contention rather than destroying outer opponents.
+呼び覺ます(よびさます; yobi-samasu)— ‘to call and awaken / arouse’; 連用形+用言(四段活用「覚ます」) as a finite clause leading the admonition; together they function as a finite clause that presents the situation: “(when you) rouse (something / someone)”; semantically double-edged as (a) tactically, to provoke, “rouse”, “wake up” an enemy or dormant threat, and (b) spiritually, to stir up the “enemy” within or latent in oneself one’s own heart—anger, fear, ego—echoing Ueshiba’s emphasis on overcoming inner contention rather than destroying outer opponents.

 (てき; teki) — enemy (<啇 – stem/root|<冂 – upside down box)|古 – old, ancient, things past, simple, unsophisticated, history>|攵 – strike, hit, folding chair (shobukan veranda!; person + weed, govern, control, manage, nurture)>; kakakotoba as -te form + ki (Space-Coyote, 2026); てき uses Sino‑Japanese but is fully normal in waka from the medieval period onward; some classical contexts use かたき, but that would add a mora and disturb the 7; 敵 (てき) is fully normal in premodern waka and didactic verse, despite being Sino-Japanese.
 Its presence quietly marks the domain as martial / strategic rather than purely introspective (Frellesvig, 2010, p.
 297).